 Triggers may have been created on application tables.
 It is not rare that these triggers perform one or more updates on other tables.
-In such a case, it is the E-Maj administrator's responsibility to understand the impact of rollback operations on tables concerned by triggers, and if needed, to take the appropriate measures.
+In such a case, it is the E-Maj administrator's responsibility to understand the impact of E-Maj rollback operations on tables concerned by triggers, and if needed, to take the appropriate measures.

-If the trigger simply adjusts the content of the row to insert or update, the logged data will contain the final value of columns.
-So the rollback would reset the old values without any problem.
-But may be it would be necessary to deactivate such a trigger during a rollback operation.
+If the trigger simply adjusts the content of the row to insert or update, the logged data will contain the final columns value.
+So in case of rollback, the log table contains the right data to process.
+And as the trigger is by default automatically disabled at rollback time, the trigger cannot disturb the rollback processing.